top of page

 An inset cabinet is a type of cabinet whose drawers and doors are set inside the frame so that it can fit flush with the cabinet’s front when closed.
 You need handles and knobs to access inset kitchen cabinets because the drawers and doors sit flat within the frame.

-Inset cabinets used to be common in the era of craftsmen and Victorian homes.
+Inset cabinets were common in the era of craftsmen and Victorian homes.
 Although it has more of a rustic and historic form, inset kitchen cabinets have made a comeback in the contemporary world as many homeowners appreciate their unique and traditional look.
 One of the most sought-after features of inset cabinetry is its distinctive appearance.
 A few downsides of inset cabinetry are that you lose space that would have otherwise been used as storage because the door is built into the frame.
-In addition, there is a premium put on this construction method in comparison to frameless construction pricing.
+In addition, there is a premium put on this construction method compared to frameless construction pricing.

 bottom of page